arcs-njit-edu/docs/docs/Software/math/MATLAB/matlab_local.md

 ![matlab_profile4](img/GenericProfile4.png){ width=50% height 50%}

-In the "Connection Details" screen, enter the cluster host, either "lochness.njit.edu" or "stheno.njit.edu."
-Enter your UCID for the username.
-Select "No" for the "Do you want to use an identity file to log in to the cluster" option and click next to continue.
+In the `Connection Details` screen, enter the cluster host as `wulver.njit.edu`.
+Enter your UCID for the `username`.
+Select `No` for the `Do you want to use an identity file to log in to the cluster` option and click <kbd>next</kbd> to continue.

 ![matlab_profile5](img/GenericProfile5.png){ width=50% height 50%}

-In the "Cluster Details" screen enter the full path to the directory on lochness to store the Matlab job files.
-In the case the directory is $HOME/MDCS.
-MDCS stands for Matlab Distributed Computing Server.
-It is not necessary to name this directory MDCS.
+In the `Cluster Details` screen enter the full path to the directory on lochness to store the Matlab job files.
+In the case the directory is `$HOME/MDCS`. `MDCS` stands for Matlab Distributed Computing Server.
+It is not necessary to name this directory as `MDCS`.
 This directory can be named anything you wish.
-To determine the value of $HOME, logon to lochness.
-For details on how to Logon to Lochness from local computer please see this [link](https://hackmd.io/@absrocks/BJRlQtBVi).
-Once connected to Lochness run the following:
+To determine the value of `$HOME`, connect to Wulver and run the following:

 ```
   login-1-45 ~ >: echo $HOME